Dean of Students - Nasha Torrez

 Today, as the Dean of Students, Nasha oversees various areas of student affairs and works to engage with and advocate for students.
 She is passionate about addressing student’s basic needs, working to build consensus, listening to and engaging with people.
 She focuses on improving the educational system to make it easier for Lobos to pursue their dreams.
 Nasha’s favorite campus activities are the Resident and Student Life Olympiad, Welcome Back events like Welcome Back Days, and events like Raza Junta, the American Indian Student Service Welcome Back Lunch, and the African American Student Services Welcome Back BBQ

-Assistant Dean of Students - Greg Golden
+Associate Dean of Student Well-Being - Greg Golden

 In 2011, he worked for the Student Union Building, planning events, conferences, and programming while he began the pursuit of a master's of business from the UNM Anderson School of Management.
 After 18 months, Greg left the University of New Mexico for two years and studied Student Affairs and Higher Education at the University of Nebraska Lincoln (UNL).
 While at UNL, Greg worked in the Center for Civic Engagement and the Office of Greek Affairs.
 Greg built his repertoire as a student affairs professional, focusing on character-based programs, leadership development, and Fraternity/Sorority programs.
 He graduated with a Masters of Arts in Student Affairs Administration from the University of Nebraska-Lincoln and contributed research to the field of improving Panhellenic Sorority Recruitment Practices.